Gkcloud5/Better-future/Learning/Network/01-Fundamentals/02/02-CIDR.md

 ### What it is:

 * **Classless Inter-Domain Routing.
-* It is an IP address allocation met
+* It is an IP address allocation method that improves data routing efficiency on the internet.